rifatxtra/Amar-Dukan-Self-Service-Restaurant-Management-System/README.md

-# Restaurant Order Management System
+# Amar Dukan - Restaurant Order Management System

 A **full-stack Restaurant Order Management System** built with **React** on the frontend and **.NET WebAPI** on the backend.
 This project handles restaurant operations including menu management, order processing, user authentication, and payment integration.